asamerh4/ansible-mesos/README.md

 `Caution`: no auth-solution is deployed so far.
 For more production-like deployments consider to lock down this nginx-server, with e.g. oauth

-The nginx-ssl config uses a self signed certificate.
+The nginx-ssl config uses a self-signed certificate.
 Modern browsers raise some security warnings about this.
 If you plan to maintain a permanent solution, then get your trusted cert, get a free domain, and so on...

-the landing page looks like this:
+The landing page looks like this:

 ![alt text](docs/dashboard1.png "cluster landing page")
 ```